abdebek/MCPify/README.md

 - `SwaggerUrl`: URL to the `swagger.json`.
 - `ApiBaseUrl`: The base URL where API requests should be sent.
 - `DefaultHeaders`: Custom headers (e.g., Authorization) to include in requests.
+- `OpenApiDownloadTimeout`: Configurable timeout for downloading OpenAPI specifications.
+Defaults to 30 seconds.

 ### Authentication